uzujs/uzu/README.md

-# ui system prototype
+# :cyclone: uzu :cyclone:

+Uzu is an ultra simple, expressive, and modular UI system for the web.
+It works with the plain DOM api and is inspired by state automatas, streams, and event emitters.

-This is an ultra minimalistic UI system inspired by state automatas and streams.
-This repo is a quick n dirty prototype for demo/discussion purposes.
-States are simple observable data containers that use node's EventEmitter.
+Data in uzu is controlled with simple state containers, which are observable data structures that use node's builtin EventEmitter.
 They can be used to generate dynamic HTML (and svg and canvas) in a simpler (and possibly faster) way than virtual DOM.

-Examples:
+[The code](./index.js) for states is quick to read.
+Uzu provides some extra helper functions for rendering to the dom or canvas.

+Examples!
 * [todo MVC](/examples/todo.js) (no styling)
 * 7guis ([info](https://github.com/eugenkiss/7guis/wiki))
    * [counter](/examples/7guis/counter.js)